Learning to Explore with Lagrangians for Bandits under Unknown Linear Constraints

-1. \textit{Lagrangian relaxation of the lower bound.} The minimum number of samples required to conduct $r$-good pure exploration with fixed confidence is expressed by a lower bound, which is an optimisation problem under known constraints.
-To efficiently handle unknown constraints, we propose a novel Lagrangian relaxation of this optimisation problem (Section~\ref{sec:lag_lb}).
-At every step, we construct pessimistic feasible policy set, and plug it in the lower bound.
-The Lagrangian multipliers balance the identifiability of an $r$-good policy and the feasibility under estimated constraints.
-We leverage results from convex analysis to show that the Lagrangian relaxation of the lower bound with pessimistic feasible set preserves all the desired properties of the lower bound under known constraints, and consequently, allow us to design lower bound tracking algorithms.
-Further, we characterise the Lagrangian lower bound for Gaussian rewards, which connects with the lower bound for known constraints.
+1. \textit{Lagrangian relaxation of the lower bound.} Minimum number of samples required to conduct $r$-optimal pure exploration with fixed confidence is expressed by a lower bound-- an optimisation problem under known constraints (Eq.~\eqref{eq:lb_known}).
+To efficiently handle unknown constraints, we propose a novel Lagrangian relaxation of this optimisation (Section~\ref{sec:lag_lb}).
+At every step, we construct optimistic feasible policy set, and plug it in the relaxation.
+Lagrangian multipliers balance the identifiability of an $r$-optimal policy and the feasibility under estimated constraints.
+We leverage results from convex analysis to show that the relaxed lower bound with optimistic feasible set preserves all the desired properties of the lower bound under known constraints, and thus, allows designing lower bound tracking algorithm.

-2. \textit{A generic algorithm design.} We leverage this Lagrangian formulation of lower bound to propose two algorithms.
-First, incorporating the constraint estimates in the existing stopping rule for known constraints ensures concentration of both the means' and constraints' estimates to their true values before recommending an $r$-good policy with confidence level $1-\delta$.
-We show that this stopping rule also ensures that the recommended policy is feasible with the same confidence level.
-Then, we extend the Track-and-Stop~\citep{pmlr-v49-garivier16a} and gamified explorer~\citep{degenne2019nonasymptotic} approaches for the Lagrangian lower bound to design LATS (Lagrangian Track and Stop) and LAGEX (Lagrangian Gamified EXplorer), respectively (Section~\ref{sec:algo}).
+2. \textit{Generic algorithm design.} First, we propose a new stopping rule accommodating the estimated constraints.
+This ensures concentration of the estimates of mean rewards and constraints to their true values before final recommendation.
+We further show this stopping rule recommends a policy that is both feasible and $r$-optimal with confidence at least $1-\delta$.
+Then, we extend the Track-and-Stop~\citep{pmlr-v49-garivier16a} and gamified explorer~\citep{degenne2019nonasymptotic} approaches with the Lagrangian lower bound to design LATS (LAgrangian Track and Stop) and LAGEX (LAgrangian Gamified EXplorer), respectively in (Section~\ref{sec:algo}).